Miss the Girl

 "Miss the Girl" is the debut single recorded by English band the Creatures (Siouxsie Sioux and drummer Budgie).
 It was co-produced by Mike Hedges and was released as the lead single from the critically acclaimed Feast album.
 It was remastered in 1997 for A Bestiary Of.
+The song was allegedly inspired by the 1973 novel Crash, a story about car-crash fetishists by J. G. Ballard.

 The main instruments used were marimba and percussion, giving the song a distinctive and original sound.

 The single peaked at No. 21 on the UK Singles Chart.
 "Miss the Girl" was the very first record released on Wonderland, a label created in 1983 by the members of Siouxsie and the Banshees.